 Within his teaching at the University of Cumbria James critically analyses play texts for performance and examines practitioner theories in practical environments.
 His teaching style allows the students to explore and develop their own practices and further enhance their creativity within practical workshops.

-Outside of professional interests James is passionate about Shakespeare in performance and is a mean backgammon player.
+Outside of professional interests, James is passionate about performance magic, Shakespeare in performance, snooker and is a mean backgammon player.

 Qualifications and memberships

-Post Graduate Certificate in Learning and Teaching in Higher Eduction
+- Post Graduate Certificate in Learning and Teaching in Higher Education

 Academic and research interests